tfc/tfc.github.io/_posts/2016-09-11-dont_fear_recursion.md

 }
 {% endhighlight %}

-This way, we pushed the information of that "post-adding 1" into the parameter variables, and transformed the non optimal recursion into a tail recursion.
+This way, we pushed the information of that "post-adding 1" into the parameter variables and transformed the nonoptimal recursion into a tail recursion.
 (At this point, this algorithm does not look nicer than an iterative implementation using a loop.
 However, other algorithms do.)

 That was just a cheap example.
 There are actually nice and very generic rules in literature, which describe how to transform between the different coding styles.
-(See also the wikipedia article about tail recursion)
+(See also the Wikipedia article about tail recursion)

 ## GCD Example

-In order to proof the point of tail recursion, and to motivate people to use more recursion for tidy, but still fast code, i chose the [GCD (*Greatest Common Divisor*)](https://en.wikipedia.org/wiki/Greatest_common_divisor) algorithm, and the two typical different implementations of it:
+In order to proof the point of tail recursion, and to motivate people to use more recursion for tidy, but still fast code, I chose the [GCD (*Greatest Common Divisor*)](https://en.wikipedia.org/wiki/Greatest_common_divisor) algorithm, and the two typical different implementations of it:

 The recursive version, which looks very similar to a math formula (at least in terms of C syntax):
 {% highlight c++ %}